KevinHougesen/AzureEventMicroservices/README.md

    2. `MailService`
    3. `UserService`
 4. **Azure Communication Services**: Set up a Communication Services resource for sending emails.
    1. It is possible to use e-mail or sms with Azure Communication Services.
-This project uses Azures e-mail service, as it is free.
+This project uses Azures e-mail service, as it's free.

 ### Configuration